Projective, Sparse, and Learnable Latent Position Network Models: COMPARISONS AND REMARKS

 Theorem~\ref{consistencies} provides some consistency results under this asymptotic regime.
-However, the rates of learnability we achieved are upper bounds--- the inequalities in Lemmas \ref{consistentprob}-\ref{consistentpositions} are not necessarily tight.
-They are derived to hold even for the worse-case regular LPMs in which the latent positions are placed in a manner which makes inference difficult.
+However, the rates of learnability we achieved are upper bounds---the inequalities in Lemmas \ref{consistentprob}-\ref{consistentpositions} are not necessarily tight.
+They are derived to hold even for the worse-case regular LPMs regardless of how the latent positions are generated.
 We demonstrate in Theorem~\ref{negative} (\S \ref{negatives}) that there are some classes regular LPMs for which it is impossible to learn the latent positions.
-This class of models includes any regular LPMs with $G(n) = n^p$ and $K$ exponentially decreasing.
-In these cases, it is possible for the LPM to result in graphs which are disconnected with probability trending to one by having the latent positions cluster at two extreme points of the space.
+This class of models includes any regular LPMs with $G(n) = n^{p/d}$ and $K$ exponentially decreasing.
+In these cases, it is possible for the LPM to result in graphs which are disconnected with probability trending to one by clustering the latent positions at two extreme points of the space.

 Though the regularity criteria technically allow for such instances by placing no assumptions on the distribution of $Z$ besides bounded norms, these clusters arise with vanishing probability when the latent positions are assumed to follow a homogeneous Poisson process such as in rectangular LPMs.
-For this reason, a future research direction to explore is to establish better learnability rates for rectangular LPMs by tightening the bounds Lemmas (\ref{consistentprob})-(\ref{consistentpositions}) through assumption on the distribution of the latent positions.
+For this reason, a future research direction to explore is to establish better learnability rates for rectangular LPMs by tightening the bounds Lemmas \ref{consistentprob}-\ref{consistentpositions} through assumptions on the distribution of the latent positions.